• Skip to primary navigation

 • Large songbirds – Robins, jays, (also sharp-shinned hawks)

-• Crow Sized Birds – Similar size to Cooper’s hawk, pigeons
+• Crow Sized Birds – Similar size to Cooper’s hawk, pigeons, seagulls

 • Raven Sized Birds – Similar size to Red-tailed hawks (Large soaring hawks)